stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 The installation file can be downloaded from [ODAC download](https://www.oracle.com/database/technologies/odac-downloads.html) page.
 In my case, I have downloaded `ODAC122011_x64.zip` from the **64-bit ODAC 12.2c Release 1 (12.2.0.1.1) for Windows x64** section.

 #### Step 4: Install ODAC
-Unzip the downloaded file and double-click on the `setup.exe` in the unzipped folder to start the installation process:
+Unzip the downloaded file and double-click the `setup.exe` in the unzipped folder to start the installation process:
 * Choose your preferred language
 ![powerbi-install01]({{site.baseurl}}/img/post/powerbi-install01.PNG)

-* Choose `Use Existing Windows User`.
+* Choose **Use Existing Windows User**.
 In my case, my username is `corp\<EMP_ID>` and password is my LDAP password.
 ![powerbi-install02]({{site.baseurl}}/img/post/powerbi-install02.PNG)

 * Use the default **Oracle base** and **Software location**.